JakobBergG/Dataproject_GBM/README.md

 ![](readme_images/good_registration_bad_msd.png)

 **B.** The MR scan is rotated in comparison to the CT scan, and the registration has not been able to fix the rotation issue.
-In this case the MSD reflects the performance of the registration, and the bad registration can cause the data analysis to be flawed.
-Below is an example of a bad registration with a rotation issue.
+The bad registration might cause the analysis to be flawed.
+This problem is often combined with an incomplete brain mask, but there is one example of a bad registration, where the brain mask is fine.
+Here the MSD reflects the bad registration performance.
+Below is this example of a bad registration with a rotation issue.
 Here the MSD is 5.65 mm.

 ![](readme_images/registration_rotation.png)